strategicdata/pmhc-mds-spec/doc/user-guide/organisations.rst

       :alt: PMHC MDS Add Organisation

 3. Complete all the mandatory fields marked with an * in the 'Add New Organisation' form.
-You may assign an existing user as Contact for this organisation.
+You may assign an existing user as Primary Contact for this organisation.
 If an existing user will not be responsible for this organisation, come back and fill this item in once the user has been added.
 4. Click the blue 'Save' button.

 You will receive confirmation that the organisation has been saved, and it will now be displaying in your organisations list.

 .. figure:: screen-shots/organisation-added.png
    :alt: PMHC MDS Organisation Added